 The woodlands are accessed via way marked routes which link the six woodland blocks.
-There are no formal path surfaces within the woodland but where access is difficult due to ground conditions boardwalks main entrances and in the meadow area behind Knightwood Leisure Centre.
+There are no formal path surfaces within the woodland but where access is difficult due to ground conditions boardwalks are provided.

+Reserve facilities Litter bins and dog bins are located around the site at main entrances and in the meadow area behind Knightwood Leisure Centre.
 Benches are located within the meadow area overlooking the balancing pond, while other seating is found at prominent positions throughout Valley Park.
 Public conveniences are located at Knightwood Leisure